 - Also read:The 15 Best Suburbs to Invest in Sydney in 2022

 If your paperwork isn't in order, it'll only cause headaches further down the line.

 9. Design your project with the market in mind

 To maximise your profits your project must suit its target market – not necessarily your tastes.

 I’ve seen many investors make substantial profits through property development, however I’ve seen even more developers, some much smarter than me, lose it all through overconfidence or undertaking just one more development before the cycle ended or a project with too little built-in profit margin.

 So there you have it

-A list of some of the lessons I’ve learned after being involved in managing over 150 property development for clients of Metropole over the last 5 years.
+A list of some of the lessons I’ve learned after being involved in managing over 200 property development projects for clients of Metropole over the last 5 years.

 Want to get started in property development?